 If you want to report misuse of a Mozilla trademark, please contact us here:

 When do I need specific permission to use a Mozilla trademark?

 You may do the following without receiving specific permission from Mozilla (or its affiliates):

-- Use Mozilla wordmarks in text to refer to and/or link to Mozilla and/or applicable Mozilla programs, products, services and technologies.
+- Use Mozilla wordmarks in text to truthfully refer to and/or link to unmodified Mozilla programs, products, services and technologies.

-- Use Mozilla logos to link to the applicable programs, products, services and technologies.
+- Use Mozilla logos in visuals to truthfully refer to and/or to link to the applicable programs, products, services and technologies hosted on Mozilla servers.

 - Describe a Firefox Add-on in accordance with the Firefox Add-on Guidelines.

 - Use Mozilla wordmarks to explain that your software is based on Mozilla’s open source code, or is compatible with Mozilla’s software, in accordance with the Open Source Project Guidelines below.

 - Describe a social media account, page, or community in accordance with the Social Media Guidelines.

 All other uses of a Mozilla trademark require our prior written permission.
 This includes any use of a Mozilla trademark in a domain name.
 Contact us at email@example.com for more information.